Showing posts sorted by relevance for query let's dance hydrangea. Sort by date Show all posts

 Lil’ Kim™ Violet - 3-4’

-PollyPetite™ - 3-4’, A sterile, dwarf hybrid with a large clear lavender blooms
+PollyPetite™ - 3-4’, a sterile, dwarf hybrid with large, clear lavender blooms

 Pollypetite™ Hibiscus